How to Tell Your Manager That You’re Overworked

 Is taking on more work contributing to your stress levels?
 It could be.
 In the Owl Labs study, full-time employees, on average, reported working an extra 26 hours a month while remote.

-Meanwhile, a FlexJobs and Mental Health America (MHA) survey found that 37% of employed respondents have been working longer hours than usual since the pandemic started.
-Of the 75% who have experienced burnout at work, 40% said they’ve experienced burnout specifically during the pandemic.
+Meanwhile, a FlexJobs and Mental Health America (MHA) survey found that 37% of employed respondents have been working longer hours than usual since the economic and health crisis started.
+Of the 75% who have experienced burnout at work, 40% said they’ve experienced burnout specifically during this period of time.

 Pros and Cons of Extra Work